Introducing G2.ai, the future of software buying.Try now

 Mara Calvello

 Mara Calvello is a Content and Communications Manager at G2.
 She received her Bachelor of Arts degree from Elmhurst College (now Elmhurst University).
-Mara writes customer marketing content, while also focusing on social media and communications for G2.
+Mara writes content highlighting G2 newsroom events and customer marketing case studies, while also focusing on social media and communications for G2.
 She previously wrote content to support our G2 Tea newsletter, as well as categories on artificial intelligence, natural language understanding (NLU), AI code generation, synthetic data, and more.
 In her spare time, she's out exploring with her rescue dog Zeke or enjoying a good book.

 3D Model Software